citusdata/citus_docs/performance/query_processing.rst

 Task Tracker Executor
 ----------------------

 The task tracker executor is well suited for long running, complex data warehousing queries.
 This executor opens only one connection per worker, and assigns all fragment queries to a task tracker daemon on the worker.
 The task tracker daemon then regularly schedules new tasks and sees through their completion.
-The executor on the master regularly checks with these task trackers to see if their tasks completed.
+The executor on the coordinator regularly checks with these task trackers to see if their tasks completed.

 Each task tracker daemon on the workers also makes sure to execute at most citus.max_running_tasks_per_node concurrently.
 This concurrency limit helps in avoiding disk I/O contention when queries are not served from memory.
 The task tracker executor is designed to efficiently handle complex queries which require repartitioning and shuffling intermediate data among workers.